| In current days several companies offer a wide range of

 to limit your search to the 4 channel power supplies and reject

 the purchase of a 3 channel power supply.
+And next recommendation would be to

 make a brief calculation of your requirements to a power supply.